Motivic cohomology of fat points in Milnor range via formal and rigid geometries: The graph homomorphisms and the regulators

 To facilitate our discussions, we introduce a rigid analytic analogue of higher Chow groups in the Milnor range (see also J. Ayoub \cite[Notations 2.4.14, p.297 and beyond]{Ayoub}):

 \begin{defn} Let $K$ be a complete discrete valued field with a nontrivial non-archimedean norm.
 Let $K^{\circ}$ be its valuation ring and suppose $k \subset K^{\circ}$.
-We define the rigid analytic analogue of higher Chow groups for $\Sp (K)$ using $T_n$ for the Milnor range, but its generalization to the off-Milnor ranges is immediate.
+We define the rigid analytic analogue of higher Chow groups for $\Sp (K)$ for the Milnor range, but its generalization to the off-Milnor ranges is similar.